stoeckley/Eat-Static/README.md

 #### Easy run-time type-checking and validation of Clojure maps and functions

-##### A single vector DSL that joins many features in one place to *quickly*:
+##### A small DSL that joins many features in one place to *quickly*:
 * Make type checks on whole maps, specific k/v pairs, or function arguments easily
 * Choose between assertive checks or true/false predicate tests
 * Specify and validate function return types
 * Build intricate map constructors & validators with one line of code
+* Generate default maps based on simple inheritance, with final field support
 * Construct complex functional predicates on the fly
-* Build custom types on demand
+* Leverage custom types and traits from basic Clojure maps
 * Compose existing types into new composite types easily
-* Generate default maps based on simple inheritance, with final field support
 * Write functions that accept named, unordered parameters
 * Specify function arguments as required or optional
 * Provide default values for optional arguments
 * Group :pre/:post style conditions
-* Leverage trait-like behavior from basic Clojure maps

 ... and doing these tasks with *very* minimal syntax.